AnthonyCampos123/whisper.cpp/README.md

 # M.A.V.I.S - My Average Very Intelligent System
 A proof of concept on the IOS platform.
 Built with Whisper C++ and Google Gemini.
-Voice input -> speech recognition using Whisper -> Google Gemini -> text output -> audio output by AVSpeechSynthesizer
+Voice input -> speech recognition using Whisper -> text transcription -> call to Google Gemini -> text output -> audio output by AVSpeechSynthesizer

 Requires installation of XCFramework and generative-ai-swift SDK to run.